kademathers/Fix_To_Integrated-RGB-Thermal-Orthomosaicing/README.md

 Orthomosaicking Thermal Drone Images of Forests via Simultaneously Acquired RGB Images
 =======================================

+This Code DOES NOT BELONG TO ME (KADE MATHERS)
+I have made changes which are logged in the pdf "IntegratedOrthoFixWalkthrough.pdf" and have created a new environment "integrated_rgb_thermal_ortho_env.yml"
+These changes are to get the original repository working as many of the links are now out of date or no longer working.
+The Virtual environment "venv" from step 2 below is pre installed into the ODM folder and all the changes in the pdf have been made.
+Refer to the PDF for instruction on some other small changes in the config folders that may still need changing depending on use.
+I hope this repository helps if you were unable to use the original repo due to the missing files.

 This repository contains the official code implementation for the paper titled, "Orthomosaicking Thermal Drone Images of Forests via Simultaneously Acquired RGB Images", published as a featured research article in the MDPI Remote Sensing Journal.

 The paper can be found [at this link on the MDPI website](https://www.mdpi.com/2072-4292/15/10/2653).<br>